evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 **How to get the outputs**.
 Check the details on all available [Output Formats](output_formats.md).
 {% endhint %}

 **Display name**.
-We recommended to add a display name parameter to each Descriptor.
-It will appear in the visualizations and column names.
-This is especially useful when you have a lengthy Regular Expression or list of Words when the default generated title can become very long.
+It’s a good idea to add a `display_name` to each Descriptor.
+This name shows up in visualizations and column headers.
+It’s especially handy if you’re using checks like regular expressions with word lists, where the auto-generated title could get very long.

 ```python
 report = Report(metrics=[